Acting for the defendant in a US$16m banking claim in the Courts of the DIFC

 Shail appeared with Graham Chapman for the respondents before the Court of Appeal, successfully resisting an appeal relating to authority to issue claim forms and abuse of process.
 The appeal raised a novel procedural dilemma concerning proceedings issued without authority.
 See the ‘News’ section for further details.

 Brown & Ors v InnovatorOne plc and Ors EWHC 1321

-From Autumn 2008 until the conclusion of the 18 week trial in February 2012 shail acted as junior counsel for the Claimants in Brown v InnovatorOne and Ors, a c. £50m claim involving complex tax avoidance schemes and allegations of fraud against individuals and professional advisers, led by John Powell QC and Graham Chapman.
-Over that period Shail gained unparalleled hands-on experience on all aspects of running complex commercial court proceedings from start to finish.
+From Autumn 2008 until the conclusion of the 18 week trial in February 2012 Shail acted as junior counsel for the Claimants in Brown v InnovatorOne and Ors, a c. £50m claim involving complex tax avoidance schemes and allegations of fraud against individuals and professional advisers, led by John Powell QC and Graham Chapman.
+Over that period Shail gained unparalleled hands-on experience in all aspects of running complex commercial court proceedings from start to finish.